lrcfmd/PICIP/PICIP_manual.md

 ### Geometry

-PICIP works in **constrained composition space** — the simplex of all charge-neutral (or stoichiometry-neutral) compositions in your element system.
-For a ternary uncharged system this is a 2-D triangle; for a quaternary system it is a 3-D tetrahedron.
+PICIP works in **constrained composition space** — the polytope of all compositions which satisfy the defined constraints.
+This is a simplex if no constraints are considered, or some slice or subregion of that simplex if constaints such as charge neutrality or restricted precursors are imposed.
+For a ternary uncharged system this is a 2-D triangle, for a quaternary uncharged system this is a 3-D tetrahedron.

 All known phases occupy fixed points in this space.
 Their mass fractions define a probability distribution over the *known simplex* (the line between two knowns, or the triangle between three).

 ### Inference

 For each point on the known simplex, PICIP casts a ray from that point through the measured sample composition toward the opposite boundary.
-Any composition on that ray is consistent with the sample being a mixture of the known phases at that support point *plus* the unknown at some composition along the ray.
+Any composition on that ray is consistent with the sample being a mixture of the known phases at that support point in the known simplex *plus* the unknown at some composition along the ray.

 The probability density on each ray is proportional to the probability of the support point.
-Stacking all rays and interpolating onto the composition grid gives the full probability density over the phase field — the set of unknown compositions consistent with the measurement.
+Stacking all rays and interpolating onto the composition grid gives the full probability density over the phase field — the set of unknown compositions consistent with the measurement with their corresponding probability.

 When **multiple samples** share the same unknown phase, their individual densities are multiplied together.
 The combined density is far narrower than any individual prediction because only compositions consistent with *all* samples simultaneously survive.